 2018 Coworker Scholarship Opportunities

-DEADLINE FOR APPLICATIONS IS APRIL 30, AT 5PM.
+NOW CLOSED (DEADLINE FOR APPLICATIONS WAS APRIL 30, AT 5PM).

-Scholarships for CHI St. Vincent coworkers (including CHIPs and contracted coworkers) are offered through CHI St. Vincent Foundation.
+Scholarships for CHI St. Vincent coworkers (including Medical Group and contracted coworkers) are offered through CHI St. Vincent Foundation.
 Scholarships require a minimum 2.8 GPA unless stated otherwise.

 Nursing Excellence Scholarship Honoring Dr. John Jones and Judy Johnson, RN